-Grass is a 1999 film that uses archival footage to illustrate cannabis’ history of illegality.
+Grass is a documentary that relies on archival footage to demonstrate cannabis’ history of illegality.
 The research for Grass was based on the work of respected cannabis historians like Jack Herer.
-First airing at the Toronto Film Festival, Grass enjoyed a wider reach than earlier media on the topic of cannabis history.

 Grass was released only 3 years after California passed prop 215, the first medical cannabis law in the US.
 During a time of shifting public opinion on cannabis, Grass showed a wide audience that the history of cannabis illegality was driven by racism and propaganda.
 In doing so, the film lent credence to activist groups working hard for legalization at the turn of the millennium.

 While this documentary is about CBD rather than psychoactive cannabis (THC), this insightful piece features the world’s leading cannabis experts and highlights the powerful stories of many patients who took control of their own medical journeys.